espressif/esp-idf/components/vfs/README.rst

-To register an FS driver, application needs to define in instance of esp_vfs_t structure and populate it with function pointers to FS APIs:
+To register an FS driver, application needs to define in instance of :cpp:type:`esp_vfs_t` structure and populate it with function pointers to FS APIs:

 .. highlight:: c